Engineering & Construction Services

 • Business Ethics

-Entities in the industry face risks associated with bribery, corruption, and anti-competitive practices.
-This is due to several factors, including the global operations of many entities, the need to manage multiple local agents and subcontractors, the complexity of project financing and project permitting, the magnitude of the contracts involved in building large infrastructure projects, and the competitive process necessary to secure contracts with private and public entities.
-Ethical breaches can result in investigations by authorities, as well as large fines, settlement costs, and damaged reputations.
-Such breaches may include violations of anti-bribery laws, such as paying government officials in order to gain project contracts.
-They may also include unethical bidding practices, such as complementary bidding (e.g., submitting an artificially high or otherwise unacceptable bid for a contract that a bidder does not intend to win) and bid-pooling (e.g., coordinating to split contracts and assure each bidder is awarded a certain amount of work).
-Moreover, entities with poor track records can be barred from working on future projects, resulting in lost revenue.
-Developing an ethical culture through employee training, effective governance structures, and internal controls is critical for entities to mitigate risks associated with business ethics.
+Entities in the industry face risks associated with bribery, corruption and anti-competitive practices.
+Several factors contribute to these risks, including global operations, managing many local agents and subcontractors, project financing and project permitting complexity, the magnitude of the contracts involved in building large infrastructure projects, and the competitive process to secure contracts with private and public entities.
+Ethical breaches may result in regulatory authority investigations, as well as large fines, settlement costs and damaged reputations.
+Such breaches may include violations of anti-bribery laws, such as paying government officials to gain project contracts.
+They also may include unethical bidding practices, such as complementary bidding (for example, submitting an artificially high or otherwise unacceptable bid for a contract that a bidder does not intend to win) and bid-pooling (for example, coordinating to split contracts and ensure each bidder is awarded a specific amount of work).
+Moreover, entities with poor track records may be barred from future projects, resulting in lost revenue.
+Developing an ethical culture through employee training, effective governance structures and internal controls is critical for entities to mitigate business ethics risks.

 Select up to 4 industries